Babymoon Tour Guide

 You’re on the edge of meeting your baby and want to get off to a great start!
-Planning your babymoon with awareness from our experienced ‘travel guides’ (aka- postpartum experts, moms, doulas) can help you have a joyful beginning and fewer difficulties.
+Planning your babymoon with awareness from our experienced ‘travel guides’ (aka postpartum experts, moms, doulas) can help you have a joyful beginning and fewer difficulties.

 “Plan for some jetlag”

-Postpartum is at least leg 3 of the triathlon we call parenthood.
+The postpartum time is at least leg 3 of the triathlon we call parenthood.
 If you’ve dealt with pregnancy loss or infertility, we know you got an early start with facing uncertainty, exhaustion, overwhelm and often being physically and emotionally challenged.
 We sometimes forget that the birth isn’t the end of this race, but just the beginning.

 If you know you are going to be a little depleted, paying attention to eating nourishing foods, drinking fluids, sleeping when you can sleep, and clearing expectations can help you rebound during the postpartum period.